-Were you aware that over the last 50 years, the standard size of a newly built single-family house in the United States has expanded by almost 1,000 square feet?
+Did you know that in the past 50 years, the average size of a new single-family home in the United States has increased by nearly 1,000 square feet?

 With the rising costs of housing and a desire for simplicity, it’s no wonder that many people are turning to tiny houses as a solution.